sandyol55/Ropey-Cam/README.md

 The current version is configured to use Mode 5 from a V2 IMX219 camera.
-If you plan to use another camera find the camera_mode_select variable  and change it e.g. for a V3 camera mode 0 might b###Updatee a good choice.
+If you plan to use another camera find the camera_mode_select variable  and change it e.g. for a V3 camera mode 0 might be a good choice.

 Run Ropey-Cam and point a browser at <machine.ip:8000>
 (Or for a local check, on the same machine point a browser